The hard part of software was never the code.

 Codex Automata inverts the pipeline.
 The traditional sequence runs Code, then Tests, then Documentation, with docs treated as an afterthought and frequently abandoned.
 We reverse it entirely.

-Documentation, Tests, Code
+Documentation, SDK, Tests, Code

 Documentation comes first.
 Before a single line of implementation exists, the system is specified.
 Its architecture, its interfaces, its data models, its failure modes, its edge cases.
 The specification is the primary engineering artifact.
 It is the thing that took real thought to produce.